sgost/contentconcepts-data/services/proposal_editing.md

 ---
 title: "Proposal Editing"
-highlight: "Concsie and complete is the key"
+highlight: "Concise and complete is the key"
 message: "Not happy with edit? <span>100% refund without any condition</span>"
 priceCard: {
   pricing: {